 Those in favor of the proposal stated that it would update provisions to reflect national law in certain countries, such as Switzerland and Germany, that provide additional rights regarding the use of city names.
 From this perspective, the proposal seeks to reflect national law and does not create any new rights.
 Those opposing the proposal indicated that there was no clear basis for giving geographic names preference in string contention resolution.
 Some Work Track members raised the concern that national laws do not apply beyond a country’s borders and therefore do not provide sufficient justification for giving certain applicants priority rights in the ICANN context.
 From one perspective, the proposal essentially creates the equivalent of a community-based priority without the security of a community evaluation.

 Noting that there was no agreement within the Work Track with respect to this proposal, the Work Track did not put forward any recommendations to change the rules regarding string contention resolution.

+Implementation Improvements

+The Work Track 5 supplemental Initial Report included a series of proposals put forward by Work Track members that did not seek to change the underlying rules in the 2012 Applicant Guidebook, but instead attempted to address issues that arose in implementation.
+See pages 38 and 39 of the supplemental Initial Report for details of these proposals.

+Some of these proposals were revisited in additional deliberations, although none of the proposal were ultimately included in the final recommendations.
+One new proposal was put forward by a Work Track member regarding the letter of support or non-objection required for applications covered under AGB section 2.2.1.4.2.
+The proposal suggested that letters of support or non-objection must be dated no earlier than a specific date prior to the opening of an application window.
+For example, the letter supporting an application must be signed no more than 3 months before the relevant application window opens.
+The rationale provided asserts that the absence of such a requirement favors insiders and puts newcomers to the new gTLD space at a disadvantage.

 Conclusion